zeitgeistpm/migration-guide/README.md

 ![Replace shell parachain](img/solo-to-para-upgrade.png)

-*Figure: Overwriting the runtime and head in the shell parachain with solo-to-para pallet*
+*Figure: Overwriting the runtime and head in the shell parachain with solo-to-para pallet [(source)](img/source/solo-to-para-upgrade.puml)*

 The figure shows how the [`solo-to-para`](https://github.com/paritytech/cumulus/blob/e23a0f2dfbeda62b96c1bd88d83126e0d5770f9c/pallets/solo-to-para) pallet is utilized to apply the current [validation code (runtime)](https://docs.substrate.io/fundamentals/runtime-development/) and the current [head](https://substrate.stackexchange.com/a/7323/49) of the halted live parachain (which is a parathread by now) to the shell parachain.
 The shell parachain signals the relaychain that it wants to upgrade the current [validation code (runtime)](https://docs.substrate.io/fundamentals/runtime-development/) and the current [head](https://substrate.stackexchange.com/a/7323/49).
 Once the right time has come (which depends on the configuration of the relaychain), those upgrades are applied.